ucsc/site-slugstrong/returning-to-campus/index.md

 ---

 ## Updated guidelines for new guidelines for meetings, events, and visitors
-November 18, 2021—UC Santa Cruz has released [new guidelines for meetings, events, and visitors.](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf)
+UC Santa Cruz released [new guidelines for meetings, events, and visitors.](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf) on November 18, 2021.

 The [campus guidelines and resources booklet](https://slugstrong.ucsc.edu/assets/images/ucsc-recovery-resiliency-briefing-booklet.pdf) provides additional information about campus operations.